hugbed/strabus-ros/stepper/README.md

-# Nodes to control and test the rail stepper
+# Nodes to control and test the inter-pupillary rail stepper

 Nodes :
   * stepper_controller : Control the stepper motor by issuing commands to this node.
 The commands are listed below.
-  * stepper-test-client : Simple node used to test the controller node.

 ## Stepper Controller node